elementechemlyn/keycloak-nhslogin/README.md

 The private key for the mock environment can be found in the guidance section here:
 https://oidc.mock.signin.nhs.uk/client

-- Add NHS Login Identity Provider to the realm which you want to configure.
+- Add NHS Login Identity Provider to the realm you want to configure.
 It will be listed under the Social section.

-- Configure the provider using the well known configuration for the environbment being used.
+- Configure the provider using the well known configuration for the environment being used.
 The configuration for the mock can be found at the url:

 https://oidc.mock.signin.nhs.uk/.well-known/openid-configuration